 Trespassers are people who enter the property without invitations, and against the will of the property owner.
 These individuals are given the lowest duty of care and are far less protected than other types of entrants.
 State law only requires that the property owner not engage in willful and wanton conduct.
 This would include creating purposeful hazards to injure a trespasser or attacking them.

 State law provides that property owners are required to treat licensees and invitees with the same level of care.
 They must keep the property free of any known hazards, such as large debris or icy sidewalks, and they are required to maintain the premises in a reasonably safe condition.
 If the property owner knows of any defects, they are required to disclose them to others.
-A Joliet dangerous property lawyer could investigate whether a negligent owner knew of any hazardous conditions prior to the accident.
+A lawyer in Joliet could investigate whether a negligent owner knew of any hazardous conditions prior to the dangerous property accident.

 Premises liability claims occur frequently and can take many forms.
 Several types of hazards that often lead to legal action include:

-A local premises liability attorney has the knowledge and resources to investigate any of these incidents to determine if a hazard was known to the owner, was acted upon by the owner, and if there were any warnings given to the plaintiff before the injury.
+An attorney has the knowledge and resources to investigate any of these premises liability incidents in Joliet to determine if a hazard was known to the owner, was acted upon by the owner, and if there were any warnings given to the plaintiff before the injury.
 The civil claim will hinge on the answers to those questions.

 After an injury on another person’s property, the costs of treatment can stack up quickly.
 A property owner should pay restitution if they were liable for the accident.
 A personal injury lawsuit could result in compensation such as: